bonvision/bonvision.github.io/_demos/demos_006_MeshMapping.md

 Open the Bonsai workflow _MeshMapping_drawCheckerboard_.

 Point the filename property of the MeshMapping node to the output file from the Matlab script.

+Set the Bottom/Top and Left/Right properties of the _OrthographicView_ node as the limits of the azimuth and elevation co-ordinates being presented (related to HSpan and VSpan from Step 1).
+E.g. Bottom = -30, Top = 90, Left = -120, Right = 120.

 Set the ExtentX and ExtentY of the DrawCheckerboard node as the HSpan and VSpan values from Step 1.
 Specify the desired number of rows and columns (VSubdiv and HSubdiv, for example).